Gemtrade Gems

 Those interested in gemstones should remember that online stores are full of outright scammers, where the item for sale is often completely different from what is described in the description.
 Typical eBay

-"diamond" or "natural sapphire" is actually glass or at most Cubic Zirconia (CZ) material, or synthetic instead of natural stone.
-Even in Finnish marketplaces constantly
+A "diamond" or "natural sapphire" is actually glass or at most Cubic Zirconia (CZ) material, or synthetic instead of a natural stone.
+Constantly in Finnish markets as well

-hardly any gem quality, due to inclusions and cracks, if even translucent stone available for sale as "eye-clean" stone, "Top10", "+++ quality", "best colour, top quality" etc.
+on sale, barely gem-quality, due to inclusions and cracks, if even translucent stone as "eye-clean" stone, "Top10", "+++ quality", "best color, top quality" etc.

 with meaningless and misleading descriptions.
 Stones from which an expert can immediately see even from bad photos that the stone may not even be classifiable, of poor quality/color/grinding, etc.